UPC/ravada/docs/docs/where_to_put_iso_files.rst

 After you placed the ISO, Ravada is able to use it when selecting an ISO while creating a machine.
-Also, the ISO you download from Ravada can also be found in that directory.
+Also, ISOs that were downloaded from Ravada can also be found in this directory.

+Ravada may also detect ISOs from ISO directories from your directory /home.